 MIDI tracks consist of MIDI data only, no audio data.
 These tracks produce sound by using programs, described below.
 Unlike a normal DAW, each MIDI track exists only in its sequence.
 The advantage of this is not having to manage empty or unwanted tracks across all of your sequences-each sequence contains only the tracks you want to use in it.
 If you want to use the same track across multiple sequences, you can copy the track from one sequence into another.
-(A sequence can contain 128 MIDI tracks.)
+(A sequence can contain 128 MIDI tracks [up to 8 for MPC Beats])

 Audio tracks consist of a recorded audio signal, like a traditional DAW.
 These tracks do not use programs because the audio is already contained in the track.
 Also, unlike MIDI tracks, audio tracks are present in every sequence in the project, even if the tracks themselves are empty.
-(A sequence can contain 128 audio tracks.)
+(A sequence can contain 128 audio tracks. [up to 2 for MPC Beats])